hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

                      |--SciFi
 ```

-This outline assumes you know how to use the nano editor, if not please google it, if using another editor then cool !
+This outline assumes we know how to use the nano editor, if not please google it, if using another editor then cool !

 ---